Atholl Anderson: Career

 Anderson took up his first academic position in 1977 at the University of Auckland.
-The following year he was appointed as an assistant lecturer in the Anthropology Department at the University of Otago, progressing to a personal chair in the department.
-He left Otago in 1993 to take up the Establishment Chair of Prehistory at the Australian National University in Canberra, Australia.
+The following year, he was appointed as an assistant lecturer in the Anthropology Department at the University of Otago, progressing to a personal chair in the department.
+He left Otago in 1993 to take up the Establishment Chair of Prehistory at the Australian National University in Canberra.

-On his return to Otago in 1978 Anderson commenced a major programme of fieldwork, the Southern Hunters Project, at 20 sites in the south of New Zealand.
+On his return to Otago in 1978, Anderson commenced a major programme of fieldwork, the Southern Hunters Project, at 20 sites in southern New Zealand.
 Important sites were excavated at Pūrākaunui, Lee Island in Lake Te Anau and the Shag River mouth.
 The focus of many of the excavations was on prehistoric economics, the use of the marine environment and moa hunting.
 As a result, Anderson examined the chronology of colonisation and re-dated moa hunting sites throughout New Zealand such as at Wairau Bar and Houhora.

-After moving to Canberra in 1993 Anderson undertook fieldwork throughout the Pacific as part of two projects, the Indo-Pacific Colonisation Project and the Asian Fore-Arc Project.
+After moving to Canberra in 1993, Anderson undertook fieldwork throughout the Pacific as part of two projects, the Indo-Pacific Colonisation Project and the Asian Fore-Arc Project.
 Themes of his work were the sequence of settlement of the islands of the Pacific, migration, dispersal and voyaging, and sustainability.
 His other interests in birds, fauna and extinction resulted in an extinct Fijian crocodile, Volia athollandersoni, being named after him.

 Anderson followed up his earlier work in southern New Zealand with the Southern Margins Project which commenced in 1998.
 It showed that Polynesian voyaging into the sub-polar regions (Chatham Islands, Rakiura and Auckland Islands) occurred about 700 years ago.

-While he is primarily an archaeologist Anderson has used archaeology, history and ethnography extensively in his work.
-In an interview about his 1998 book The Welcome of Strangers: an Ethnohistory of Southern Maori AD 1650–1850 he described it as a book that "draws together the disparate sources of information about later southern Māori in an attempt to describe, in some detail, the origins and migrations of the historical peoples, their social and economic organisation, their distribution in the landscape and their responses to the arrival of European culture."
-In 2015 he collaborated with historians Judith Binney and Aroha Harris to publish Tangata Whenua: a history which won an Ockham New Zealand Book Award in 2016.
+While he is primarily an archaeologist, Anderson has used archaeology, history and ethnography extensively in his work.
+In an interview about his 1998 book The Welcome of Strangers: an Ethnohistory of Southern Maori AD 1650–1850, he described it as a book that "draws together the disparate sources of information about later southern Māori in an attempt to describe, in some detail, the origins and migrations of the historical peoples, their social and economic organisation, their distribution in the landscape and their responses to the arrival of European culture".
+In 2015, he collaborated with historians Judith Binney and Aroha Harris to publish Tangata Whenua: a history, which won an Ockham New Zealand Book Award in 2016.
 The authors used environmental science, geology, linguistics, archaeology and history to investigate the migration and settlement of New Zealand.

-In addition to his academic work Anderson has served on the New Zealand Historic Places Trust (now Heritage New Zealand) and as an advisor to Te Runanga o Ngāi Tahu.
+In addition to his academic work, Anderson has served on the board of the New Zealand Historic Places Trust (now Heritage New Zealand) and as an advisor to Te Rūnanga o Ngāi Tahu.
 He researched Ngāi Tahu's Treaty of Waitangi claim to the Waitangi Tribunal.

 Anderson retired in 2008 to live in the Wairau Valley, Marlborough.